uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ### Executing a file

 Before moving on, let's execute a JavaScript file containing some code.
 Create a file named `hello.js`.
-Open the file in any editor and add the following content to the file:
+Open the file in any text editor (preferably Visual Studio Code) and add the following content to the file:

 ```javascript
 console.log("Hello, world!");